screenfreeze/deskcon-desktop/README.md

 Install:
 --------
     - start deskcon.sh in Root Folder of the Project
-    - (Optional) copy the Gnome Shell Extension to ~/.local/share/gnome-shell/extensions and activate it
+    - (optional) copy the Gnome Shell Extension to ~/.local/share/gnome-shell/extensions and activate it

 Usage:
 ------
     - start the DeskCon Desktop Server
+    - (optional) change config File in ~/.deskcon
     - start DeskCon App on your Android Device
     - select Network > Desktop Hosts
     - click the + Button and enter the IP of your Desktop PC